thijsputman/home-assistant-config/extras/dd-wrt/README.md

 The script will run indefinitely; pinging and publishing to MQTT (approximately) once per minute.

-The script uses a (highly naive) locking approach to prevent spawning multiple instances (as WAN up can occur an infinite number of times on a running DD-WRT unit).
+The script uses a (naive) locking approach to prevent spawning multiple instances (as WAN up can occur an infinite number of times on a running DD-WRT unit).
 A lock-file is written to `/tmp` (non-persistent storage; cleared at reboot) and upon start the script will abort if the lock-file is present.

-If the script crashes, the lock-file remains (i.e. should be manually cleared).
+When receiving `INT`, `HUP`, `TERM` or `EXIT` the script will attempt to remove the lock-file.
+This covers the most common termination scenarios and thus entails the lock-file should be removed in those cases.
+The `EXIT` trap specifically should ensure the script cleans up after itself in case one of the commands it attempts to execute fails.